 Only a month earlier, August 26th, I received a note during the morning worship service at my church that my youngest sister, Cindy, was in critical condition at University Medical Center in Lubbock.
 I was not overly concerned.
-Over the years, I’d received numerous phone calls regarding my, then 29 year old sister, that could be described as “urgent,” most of which were late at night.
+Over the years, I’d received numerous phone calls regarding my, then 29 year old sister, that could be described as “urgent.”
 She had been on her own since she was fourteen, and shortly thereafter developed addictions to alcohol and hard drugs.
-And, on those rare occasions when I heard from her, she either needed to get out of jail or was stranded on a street corner somewhere and needed money.
+And, on those rare occasions when I heard from her, she either needed to get out of jail, needed money.

 I simply walked over by her bed, sat down, held her hand, and wept bitterly.
 This is not the way I wanted to say “good-bye” to my sister.

-After a few moments at Cindy’s bedside, a darkness began to grip my heart.
-That darkness, fueled by rage, was unlike anything I had ever felt before in my life.
-The hidden hate that had been boiling in my soul for so long finally erupted – not for Cindy – but for my father.
+After a few moments at Cindy’s bedside is when it happened.
+A darkness began to grip my heart.
+That darkness, fueled by rage, was unlike anything I had ever felt before.
+The latent hate that had been boiling in my soul for so long finally erupted – not for Cindy – but for my father.

 What I share next is in no way intended to bring shame on my father.
 It simply must be shared so you can better understand the magnitude of what I finally forgave.

 My father had been an alcoholic for literally as long as I could remember.
-But, unlike the “funny drunks” on television shows, Dad, when he was drunk, was extremely cruel, hateful and physically abusive.
+But, unlike the “funny drunks” on television shows, Dad, when drunk, was extremely cruel, hateful and violent.